atrisovic/weather-panel.github.io/tutorial-content/content/working-with-shapefiles.md

 ```
 ````
 `````

+Often you can get the longitude and latitude values for the grid cells
+directly from your weather dataset.
+In this case, replace the steps to
+generate `longitudes` and `latitudes` variables by hand with directly
+loading those values.

 Now, you can iterate through each region, and get a list of all of the
 points within each region.
 Here's how you would do that with the